 The CONSULTANT will assemble the final containing workshop outcomes and a suitable action plan for NCDOT, the MPO, and local partners' adoption.
 Included within the plan must be the recommended implementation program for the local governments to ensure the plan's long-term success.
-The implementation strategy should include specific local and regional policy and infrastructure implementation.
+The implementation strategy should include specific policy and infrastructure implementation guidance that can be used locally and regionally to implement the recommendations.
 The CONSULTANT should produce the final report in printable and digital formats.